kata-ai/kata-platform-docs/docs/index.md

 ## Contributing to the Documentation

 Is something missing/incorrect?
 Please let us know by contacting **support@kata.ai**.
-If you know how to fix it, don't hesitate to [create a pull request](https://github.com/kata-ai/kata-platform-docs/pulls) on this documentation's GitHub repository and fix them.
+If you know how to fix it straight away, don't hesitate to [create a pull request](https://github.com/kata-ai/kata-platform-docs/pulls) on this documentation's GitHub repository.